oszuidwest/zwfm-audiologger/README.md

 # Audiologger for ZuidWest FM

 This repository contains a bash script designed to record hourly audio streams from ZuidWest FM and log relevant metadata about the current broadcast.
-The script ensures that audio recordings and their associated metadata are consistently maintained and old recordings are periodically cleaned up.
+The script also ensures that audio old recordings are periodically cleaned up.

 ## Features

 - **Continuous Recording**: Automatically records the audio stream from ZuidWest FM every hour.
-- **Metadata Logging**: Fetches and logs the current program name from an external API, providing context for each recording.
+- **Metadata Logging**: Fetches and logs the current program name from the broadcast data API, providing context for each recording.
-- **Log File Maintenance**: Maintains a detailed log file for tracking the script’s activities and any potential errors.
+- **Log File**: Maintains a detailed log file for tracking the script’s activities and any potential errors.
 - **Automatic Cleanup**: Removes audio files older than 31 days to free up space.
-- **Debug Mode**: Facilitates troubleshooting by providing additional output when enabled.
+- **Debug Mode**: Troubleshooting by providing additional output when enabled.

 ## Prerequisites